 Meets the challenges of the present and is modernized to adapt to serve the future.

-The escalating population demands a forward-thinkin transportation blueprint.
-CFX is in lockstep with the region, advancing an ambitious 2045 Master Plan that identifies between \$17.2 billion to \$22.4 billion in capiinvestments to meet growing travel demand in one of fastest growing regions in the country.
+The escalating population demands a forward-thinking transportation blueprint.
+CFX is in lockstep with the region, advancing an ambitious 2045 Master Plan that identifies between \$17.2 billion to \$22.4 billion in capital investments to meet growing travel demand in one of the fastest growing regions in the country.

-The 2045 Master Plan identifies 20 new expressways four new interchange projects, for a total of 24 projec Twenty-two are carried over from the 2040 Master Plan and two are new to the 2045 Master Plan.
-The ne project additions are the SR 50 Managed Lanes projec Lake County and the east-west connector from Florid Turnpike to State Road A1A in southern Osceola and Brevard counties.
+The 2045 Master Plan identifies 20 new expressways and four new interchange projects, for a total of 24 projects.
+Twenty-two are carried over from the 2040 Master Plan and two are new to the 2045 Master Plan.
+The new project additions are the SR 50 Managed Lanes project in Lake County and the east-west connector from Florida's Turnpike to State Road A1A in southern Osceola and Brevard counties.

-Identifying projects for inclusion in the 2045 Master Plan requires a multi-year effort involving cross-sect collaboration with state, regional, and local partners, extensive research, public engagement, technical analysis, and oversight from the CFX Governing Board
+Identifying projects for inclusion in the 2045 Master Plan requires a multi-year effort involving cross-sector collaboration with state, regional, and local partners, extensive research, public engagement, technical analysis, and oversight from the CFX Governing Board.